open-tale/open-tale.github.io/_docs/05-skills.md

 * The caster receives a Frenzy mark of level SP, which lasts until the beginning of its next turn.

-* A character with a Frenzy mark loses one point of Defense, Willpower and Toughness.
+* A character with a Frenzy mark loses one point of Defense, Resolve and Toughness.

 #### Bash